jainishbharti05/MinimalAlarm/README.md

 # MinimalAlarm
-An Alarm using a sound with Vanilla Javascript
+An Alarm using Vanilla Javascript snoozes with a sound obviously.